tiprankstipranks

 UHG may not be able to compete effectively against competitors in the homebuilding industry.

 UHG operates in a very competitive environment which is characterized by competition from a number of other homebuilders in each market in which it operates.
 Additionally, there are relatively low barriers to entry into the business.
 UHG competes with numerous large national and regional homebuilding companies and with smaller local homebuilders and land developers for, among other things, home buyers, desirable land parcels, financing, raw materials and skilled management and labor resources.
 These competitors may independently develop land and construct housing units that are superior or substantially similar to UHG's products.
 Increased competition could hurt UHG's business, as it could prevent UHG from acquiring attractive lots on which to build homes or make such acquisitions more expensive, hinder its market share expansion and cause it to increase its selling incentives and reduce its prices.
 If UHG is unable to compete effectively in its markets, its business could decline disproportionately to its competitors, and its results of operations and financial condition could be adversely affected.
 UHG may be at a competitive disadvantage with regard to certain of its large national and regional homebuilding competitors whose operations are more geographically diversified than UHG's, as these competitors may be better able to withstand any future regional downturn in the housing market.
 UHG competes directly with a number of large national and regional homebuilders that may have longer operating histories and greater financial and operational resources than UHG.
 Many of these competitors also have longstanding relationships with subcontractors and suppliers in the markets in which UHG operates.
 This may give competitors an advantage in securing materials and labor at lower prices, marketing their products and allowing their homes to be delivered to customers more quickly and at more favorable prices.
-This competition could reduce UHG's market share and limit its ability to expand the business as planned.
+This competition could reduce UHG's market share and limit its ability to expand its business.

 Demand - Risk 1